mikeryan/ice9-bluetooth-sniffer/README.md

 ## Dependencies

-This tool requires libliquid, libhackrf, libbladerf, and libuhd.
+This tool requires libliquid, libhackrf, libbladerf, libuhd, and libfftw3.
 On Debian-based systems you can install these using:

-    sudo apt install libliquid-dev libhackrf-dev libbladerf-dev libuhd-dev
+    sudo apt install libliquid-dev libhackrf-dev libbladerf-dev libuhd-dev libfftw3-dev

-On macOS, [Homebrew](https://brew.sh/) is the recommended package
+On macOS, fftw3 is not required and [Homebrew](https://brew.sh/) is the recommended package manager:
-manager:

     brew install liquid-dsp hackrf libbladerf uhd